dgonzalb/BambooPaymentDoc/content/en/Payouts/Payouts API/Using-Payouts-API.md

 <br>

 * `BadRequest`: HttpCode `HttpCode 400`.<br>
-The validation of the message failed, and the payout is **Declined**.
+The validation of the message failed, and the Payout is **Declined**.

 **Response body**
 ```json